limZyuan/DiscordJsBot/README.md

 # DiscordJsBot
-Discord bot code for a discord server.
+Discord bot code for a discord server with Heroku hosting.